 The WIMP is certainly not my ideal but I have yet to either produce or find a better practical alternative, even though I’ve been thinking about it for years.
 Short of starting fresh, one might build a typographic interface upon Plan 9.
 Meanwhile, I try to make the best of my situation.

-I prefer a global key binding to zoom the entire display.
-I came to appreciate this capability long ago while using graphics cards with instantaneous zoom/pan implemented in hardware.
-Newer/faster hardware can do it with software but it’s still slower after all these years!
+I prefer a global key binding to zoom the entire display; something I came to appreciate long ago while using graphics cards with instantaneous zoom/pan implemented in hardware.
+Newer/faster CPUs can do it with software but it’s still slower after all these years!

 Under X, video modes can be configured to display a portion of a larger area with panning, but this is slow and blurry as the display is driven at a resolution less than native (and displays usually force anti-aliasing on such input).
 I have yet to find a simple software-only solution for X (Compiz, &c. is too much).